akshayy718/northwind-chatbot/README.md

 "What is the total revenue from all orders?"
 "Who are the top 10 customers by number of orders?"
 "Show all products in the Beverages category"
+"Which employee has handled the most orders?"
+"List all suppliers based in the USA"
+"What is the average order value per customer?"
 ```

 ---